Rocky56gh9/Multi-Function-ePaper-Frame/README.md

    - Country Code: two-letter country code, e.g., "us"

+   - One or more horoscope sun signs you want displayed

    - Preferred Schedule
       - What time to start running scripts (24-hour, HH:MM)
       - What time to stop running scripts and display the sleep image (24-hour, HH:MM)